Topic 2: Variables and Constants

 Variables

 Variables are memory locations used to store values.
 They can be visualized as storage bins as shown in Figure 2.1.
-Each memory location has a unique memory address.
-Each address can store one item at a time.
-Before a memory space can be used it needs to be reserved.
+Each memory location has a unique memory address and can store one item at a time.
+Before a memory space can be used, it needs to be reserved.

 Figure 2.1